tpkn/w3v/README.md

 ### Get raw results
-By default this module cuts off `info` and `warning` from results.
+By default this module cuts off `info` and `warning` from the results.
 So the `raw` parameter allows you to get the full server response without any changes:
 ```javascript
 w3v.check(<string>, {
    raw: true